 The pathogenesis of endometriosis remains a challenging task for science(1).
-Established theories cannot explain all the phenotypes known of the disease, leading to understanding endometriosis as a disease of multiple causes and manifestations(2).
+Established theories cannot explain all the phenotypes known of the disease, leading to the understanding of endometriosis as a disease of multiple causes and manifestations(2).
 Reflux of menstrual tissue into the abdominal cavity is an event that occurs in 90% of women of childbearing age.
 Under normal conditions, the peritoneal immune system eliminates the refluxed tissue, and dysregulation of this clearance mechanism could implicate in the predisposition to implantation and growth of ectopic lesions(3).
-Both macrophage M2 polarization, and dysfunction of Natural Killer cells and T lymphocytes occur in patients with endometriosis(4).
+Both macrophage M2 polarization and dysfunction of Natural Killer cells and T lymphocytes occur in patients with endometriosis(4).

-Female upper genital tract is not aseptic, like it was previously supposed(5).
-Proliferative changes in the uterine microbiota favor diseases such as endometriosis, due to immune desensitization, escape from apoptosis, and oxidative stress(6).
-Contamination by Escherichia coli in refluxed menstrual blood could promote ectopic endometrial growth mediated by toll-like receptors (TLRs)(7).
-The microbiota and ascending infections of female genital tract play a critical role in favoring the immunological and inflammatory changes of endometriosis(8).
-Human papillomavirus (HPV), which also uses escape mechanisms from innate and adaptive immune responses, is present in endometriotic lesions(9).
+The female upper genital tract is not aseptic, as it was previously supposed(5).
+Proliferative changes in the uterine microbiota favor diseases such as endometriosis, with immune desensitization, escape from apoptosis, and oxidative stress(6).
+Contamination by Escherichia coli in refluxed menstrual blood could promote ectopic endometrial growth mediated by the toll-like receptor (TLR)(7).
+Microbiota and ascending infections of the female genital tract play a critical role in favoring the immunological and inflammatory changes of endometriosis(8).
+The human papillomavirus (HPV), which also uses escape mechanisms from innate and adaptive immune responses, is present in endometriotic lesions(9).